Comparative Analysis of Weather-Based Indexes and the Actuaries Climate Index$^{TM}$ for Crop Yield Prediction and Weather-Derivative Pricing: Proposed Methodology

 \subsection{Weather-Derivative Pricing}

 For the financial market application, the similarities between WBIs and the components of the ACI are examined by evaluating the strength of their correlations and comparing their empirical cumulative distribution function (ECDF) values.
-The comparison is structured across three groups, each representing a different type of weather condition, thereby enabling a systematic and detailed comparison of the indexes.
-Mainly, the focus is on testing the performances of indexes within the weather-derivative framework and comparing their outcomes.
-For this purpose, the payoffs of weather derivative contracts are analyzed using underlying variables derived from both the WBIs and ACI components.
-This approach permits to investigate whether the indexes exhibit similar financial performance in market-based applications, thereby extending their potential utility beyond the agricultural sector.